A Little About Me

-Psychotherapy, for me, is the creative practice of guiding others to remember who they are before past trauma convinces them otherwise.
-The study of psychology, and wellness in general, has been a very personal journey.
+Psychotherapy, for me, is the creative practice of guiding others to reclaim their authentic self before the trauma mutated their self-understanding and identity.
+We are all born into families with their own personal histories, rules, expectations and ways of being that have the power to side track our development and perception of ourselves.
+When I began to study psychology and wellness I wanted to understand the way family, society, religion, culture and life experience shape our identity and the stories we tell about who we are.
 I spent years quietly observing myself and others, eager to understand the source and manifestations of joys, pains, perceived limits, and motivations.
+Before I decided to pursue a career in psychology I learned the value physical training in Taekwondo had on my mental clarity.
 By the age of 15, I was a black belt in tae kwon do and intent on pursuing psychotherapy as a career.
 I earned a bachelor’s degree from New York University and a master’s from Pepperdine in Clinical Psychology with an emphasis in Marriage and Family Therapy.

-For the first several years of my career, I was a child psychotherapist working with severely emotionally disturbed and traumatized children.
+For the first several years of my career, I was a child psychotherapist working with severely emotionally abused and traumatized children.
+I loved working with kids but I felt trapped by the rules of the system.
+My work with kids showed me first hand how systemic discrimination actually was.
+It hit me hard just how important the work I had chosen was and I was inspired to keep going.
 Along the way, I became licensed as a Marriage and Family Therapist working primarily with children and families.
 While working with victims of domestic violence, I was driven to explore holistic therapies acknowledging the mind-body connection.
+I began to understand that doing things in the traditional way was not enough and I had to expand my view and abilities in order to help others heal.

-I make it a priority to always be learning and growing by attending relevant workshops and seminars each year.
+I make it a priority to always be learning and growing by attending relevant workshops and seminars each year and continuing to do my own healing work.
 I have hosted many of my own, as well, when I ran community non-profits in Los Angeles and co-owned a holistic wellness center in South Florida offering alternative healing modalities including sensory deprivation, yoga, acupuncture, therapeutic massage, tai chi, qigong, an organic tea bar, and an herbal pharmacy.

 I have seen the impact of my clients’ mental, physical and spiritual habits and practices across various aspects of life.
 By taking into consideration a person’s diet, fitness routines, daily habits, support system, and any spiritual practice, I can better understand how they live their lives.